vishaltak/gitlab-development-kit/doc/gdk_commands.md

 You can run `gdk doctor` to ensure the update left GDK in a good state.
 If it reports any issues, you should address them as soon as possible.

-If there are changes in the local repositories, or a different branch than `master` is checked out, the `gdk update` command:
+If there are changes in the local repositories, or a different branch than `main` is checked out, the `gdk update` command:

 - Stashes any uncommitted changes.
-- Changes to `master` branch.
+- Changes to `main` branch.

 It then updates the remote repositories.